 6. Provide a name to the feature, as: “Hide Themes in Site Settings”, set the scope as Site, and include the Module we created “Hide Themes Module”

 8. Activate the Feature: Go to Site actions >> Site Settings >> Site Collection Features >> Click on Activate next to “Hide Themes in Site Settings”

 And the Result: See that the “Themes” link is hidden under Galleries!

 Finally, We made the feature hidden, activated for required site collections, and we are done!

 Refer MSDN to get Default Custom Action Locations and IDs

 Disable Themes for All Sites in a Web Application

 To stop users from applying themes at web application level, We can simply disable the web application user permissions “Apply Themes and Borders – Apply a theme or borders to the entire Web site.” by going to: Central Administration >> Application Management >>Manage Web Applications >> Select the desired web app >> Click on “User Permissions” from Ribbon

-However, this will disable all users including farm administrator from applying themes and give error message "Attempted to perform an unauthorized operation." when they try to apply themes.
-There is a another way to disable themes by editing "SPTHEME.XML" file from 14 hive, which is not recommended!
+However, this will disable all users including farm administrators from applying themes and give an error message “Attempted to perform an unauthorized operation.” when they try to apply themes.
+There is another way to disable themes by editing “SPTHEME.XML” file from 14 hive, which is not recommended!

-But the actual requirement is to not to disable themes in all site collection of the web application.
-Now the question is: How to stop users from accessing "Themes" and "Site Themes" links on particular site collection(s)?
-So we made the feature, and activated wherever required.
+But the actual requirement is not to disable themes in all site collections of the web application.
+Now the question is: How to stop users from accessing “Themes” and “Site Themes” links on particular site collection(s)?
+So we made the feature and activated it wherever required.